 , , or .
 In these conditions, there is too much fluid in the body.

-Certain medications may also cause your legs to swell:
+Certain medicines may also cause your legs to swell.
+Some of these are:

-Raise your legs above your heart while lying down.
+- Put your legs on pillows to raise them above your heart while lying down.

 - Exercise your legs.
 This helps pump fluid from your legs back to your heart.